Cities cluster into growth regimes that propagate shocks: Supplementary Information

-\textbf{PCA variance threshold.} Varying the retained variance from 70\% ($d = 10$ components) to 90\% ($d = 18$) yields silhouette-optimal solutions of $k = 15$ to $k = 19$ clusters.
+Varying the retained variance from 70\% ($d = 10$ components) to 90\% ($d = 18$) yields silhouette-optimal solutions of $k = 15$ to $k = 19$ clusters.
 The Adjusted Rand Index (ARI) between the baseline 17-cluster solution and these alternatives exceeds 0.82 in all cases, indicating that the broad regime structure is robust to the dimensionality of the PCA subspace.